HeartArmy/HeartArmy/README.md

 Contact - arhampersonal at icloud dot com

-We all complete.
-Maybe none of us really understand what we've lived through, or feel we've had enough time. - Kazuo Ishiguro
+"We all complete.
+Maybe none of us really understand what we've lived through, or feel we've had enough time." - Kazuo Ishiguro